jmeile/JMMidiBassPedalController/README.md

-  figure out, which channel your keyboard uses; usually old keyboards have one or two voices for the right hand, and one voice for the left hand. and they use consecutive **MIDI channels**, so, if you have one right voice and one left voice, then the used channels would be channel 1 and channel 2 respectivelly.
+  figure out, which channel your keyboard uses; usually old keyboards have one or two voices for the right hand, and one voice for the left hand. and they use consecutive **MIDI channels**, so, if you have one right voice and one left voice, then the used channels would be channel 1 and channel 2 respectively.

 - If you want also want to play bass notes, then setup a **MIDI channel** on your keyboard for doing this.
 If you have an old keyboard, then you can select the